cdeanj/nextflow-tychus/tychus-docs/usage.rst

    -threads 10

 The ``output`` parameter can be used to specify the location for writing output files.
-Location for output files to be written to.
 Note, the output directory does not need to exist prior to pipeline execution

 .. code-block:: console